Exclusive: ADM CEO says wrong time for 'monster' acquisitions

 “We are a nutrition company, not a fuel company so ethanol is not our main thrust,” he said.

-Additional reporting by Karl Plume in Chicago and Hugh Bronstein in Buenos Aires; Editing by David Gregorio
+Additional reporting by Karl Plume in Chicago, Hugh Bronstein in Buenos Aires; Editing by David Gregorio